The Luxembourg City Film Festival has started its hybrid edi...

 In addition, gutters and sewer drains must be kept clear to guarantee the free flow of water.

-According to Article 9 of the Luxembourg City general regulations on public order and safety, dog owners and walkers must prevent them from soiling the pavements, roads and squares that are part of a residential area or a pedestrian zone, playgrounds, play spaces or public green areas.
+According to Article 9 of the Luxembourg City general regulations on public order and safety, dog owners or walkers must prevent them from soiling the pavements, roads and squares that are part of a residential area or a pedestrian zone, playgrounds, play spaces or public green areas.

 Remove dog poo discreetly using paper or plastic bags and dispose of it in one of the city's 3,500 public bins.